7 Causes Of Tailbone Pain (Coccydynia) You Should Know

 If you suffer a hard blow to the base of your spine, it causes coccyx injury.
 This usually occurs in activities like contact sports like football, ice or field hockey, wrestling, basketball, and others.

 In most cases, a coccyx injury is mostly a bad bruise.
 However, depending on the impact of the hit or kick, the coccyx may be dislocated (out of place) or fractured (broken).

 3. Repetitive Strain Injury (RSI)

-You may experience coccydynia if you take part in sports such as rowing or cycling.
+You may experience tailbone pain if you take part in sports such as rowing or cycling.
 These sports require you to continually lean forward and stretch your spine.